AnshMNSoni/LinkedIn-Clone/README.md

    ```
 3. Open `index.html` in your browser.

-## Future Work:
-- To make this Website responsive.

 ## Connect with Me
 If you found this project helpful or have any suggestions, feel free to connect: